-Coping with Prematurity
+Coping with Prematurity After the NICU

 Our families weren't much help.
 Jill's mother was very ill and tired; Jeff's family lives far away.
 When Alex was about 3, we found a support group for parents of medically fragile (and often delayed) children and that was a help.
 We wish we'd found it, and others like it, earlier.